GIF to WEBP Converter — Free Online

 Quality tips for GIF → WEBP

 When converting GIF to WEBP, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If WEBP is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For GIF to WEBP conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+Animated WebP preserves every frame and the timing of the loop, and it lifts the 256-color palette ceiling so gradients band less.
+Lossless WebP keeps the frames pixel-exact; lossy WebP trades a little fidelity for a markedly smaller file.

 Troubleshooting